Cover photo

 After his service in the armed forces, Jared worked for a time doing automotive repairs.
 After which he worked the remainder of his career at Kennecott Copper Mine driving a house-sized dump truck.

 Jared had learned and refined his skills at auto body repairs in Germany.
-He was able to make some extra money on the side by doing repairs as well as help family and friends If you start it, finish it.
-If you're going to do it, do it right the first time. when they needed his expertise.
+He was able to make some extra money on the side by doing repairs as well as help family and friends when they needed his expertise.

 Throughout his life Jared learned to love and serve the Lord.
 After his retirement he served for several years in the Jordan River Temple of the Church of Jesus Christ of Latter-Day Saints.
 He loved the temple and enjoyed sharing some of his experiences from serving there and the things that he learned.